10 Plants Toxic to Dogs: The Silent Threat in Your Garden

 6. Tulips

 Tulips are popular among gardening enthusiasts all over the world.
 But growing tulips in your garden can be problematic if you keep a pet dog.
-Tulips are among the many garden plants that are toxic to dogs.
+Tulips are among the many garden plants toxic to dogs.

 Tulips contain glycosides, a chemical compound that can inhibit protein synthesis in the cells in your dog’s body when ingested.
 Overexposure to glycosides can even cause rashes in people.